hcalin/get_next_line/README.txt

 3.)
 You can remove the executable by typing 'make clean'.

 4.)
-You can remake the executable bt typing 'make re'.
+You can remake the executable by typing 'make re'.

 4.)
 Usage: type './gnl <filename>'.
 For example: './gnl in.txt'.